 - Signalisation of the junction of Saltney Street with Great Howard Street incorporating cycle and pedestrian facilities as appropriate.
-Given the limited parking offer this is considered unnecessary - Upgrading of all footways contiguous with the Stanley Dock site with dropped kerbs and tactile paving on all vehicular access points including new kerb radii at the junctions of Saltney Street with Great Howard Street and Regent Road.
-Agreed - All redundant vehicle crossing points in the footways that are contiguous with the Stanley Dock site to be reinstated to footway.
-Agreed - The resurfacing of Walter Street and Saltney Street to adoption standards.
-Along the length affected by the new access only on Saltney Street - Dropped kerbs and tactile paving to be implemented at the junctions of Saltney Street and Great Howard Street and Regent Road and also Walter Street at Great Howard Street and Regent Road.
-Saltney Street and Great Howard Street and Regent Road only - Amend existing Traffic Regulation Order to facilitate two-way working on Walter Street.
-Not required. - Upgrading of street lighting on the highways contiguous with the Stanley Dock site in line with Liverpool City Council (LCC) current adoption standards.
-As part of Saltney Street and its junctions only - Alterations to the road markings on Regent Road to provide a right-turn ghost island for development car park access.
+Given the proposed changes in the highway network this is considered unnecessary - Upgrading of all footways contiguous with the Stanley Dock site with dropped kerbs and tactile paving on all vehicular access points including new kerb radii at the junctions of Saltney Street with Great Howard Street and Regent Road.
+Agreed - All redundant vehicle crossing points in the footways that are contiguous with the Stanley Dock site to be reinstated to footway. - The resurfacing of Walter Street and Saltney Street to adoption standards.
+Along the length affected by the new access only on Saltney Street and the changes at the Walter Street access area.

+- Dropped kerbs and tactile paving to be implemented at the junctions of Saltney Street and Great Howard Street and Regent Road and also Walter Street at Great Howard Street and Regent Road.
+Agreed - Amend existing Traffic Regulation Order to facilitate two-way working on Walter Street. agreed. - Upgrading of street lighting on the highways contiguous with the Stanley Dock site in line with Liverpool City Council (LCC) current adoption standards. agreed - Alterations to the road markings on Regent Road to provide a right-turn ghost island for development car park access.
 Agreed - Relocation and upgrading of the nearest bus stops to Merseytravel and LCC Highways requirements.
 Agreed